 - Implementation research in military, veteran and community-based settings to improve client access to evidence-based care

 - Service organizations can access technical assistance in treatment implementation and program evaluation to improve the efficacy of community-based care and programming for service members, veterans, their caregivers, and family members

 In addition to conducting research, the Institute works collaboratively with community stakeholders to evaluate existing and pilot initiatives to ensure successful implementation of military and veteran – focused programs.

 - Veteran Couples Connect (VCC): The VCC program works with couples in a group setting to incorporate relationship enhancement building interventions into an 8-week PTSD treatment model.

-- Veteran Spouse Resiliency Group (V-SRG): The V-SRG program connects veteran spouses in Texas to their communities by providing peer support groups that address a variety of unique challenges experienced by veteran spouses.
+- Veteran Spouse Resiliency Group (V-SRG): The V-SRG program connects veteran spouses to their communities by providing peer support groups that address a variety of unique challenges experienced by veteran spouses.